 I'm, I'm tempted to stop for a moment with those three edges.

-Edges one two three, those form what would we, what do you call the, the little, the little, the subgraph formed by edges one, two, and three?
+A basis for the null space will be just that.1 what do you call the, the little, the little, the subgraph formed by edges one, two, and three?

 You want to tell me -- if I just looked at that much of the matrix it would be natural for me to ask, are those rows independent?

 If I add that row to that row, I get this row.

-So, so that's like a hint here that loops correspond to dependent, linearly dependent column -- linearly dependent rows.
-OK, let me complete the incidence matrix.
-Number four, edge four is going from node one to node four.
+So, so that's like a hint here that loops correspond to dependent, linearly dependent column -- linearly dependent give me a basis for the null space.

 And the fifth edge is going from node three to node four.